bolomcs50/Montezuma/README.md

 ## Known issues
 * The engine does not see draws by repetition as such and plays them even if it is winning
-* The hashes do not represent whose turn it is: a position has the same has in both cases.
+* The hashes do not represent whose turn it is: a position has the same hash whether it is black or white to move.
 This causes circular paths in the transposition table when looking for the pvLine, eventually inducing a segmentation fault (for now the length is hard-limited)